yokai-php/batch-src/docs/docs/bridges/league-flysystem.rst

 ------------------------------------------------------------

 | This job will move one or multiple files from a filesystem to another.
-| It need to be provided with a ``JobParameterAccessorInterface`` that will be asked to fetch what files to move.
+| It must be provided with a ``JobParameterAccessorInterface`` which will be used to fetch the list of files to move.

 .. literalinclude:: league-flysystem/move-files-job.php
    :language: php